maurisa819/recruitme/README.md

 - Withdraw from Job
     - From the Applicant homepage, scroll to the Jobs Applied To section
     - Click "Withdraw Application" next to the job you want to withdraw from

-- Close Job
-    - From the Company homepage, go to the Open Jobs list
-    - Click the "Close" button on the job you want to close

 - Review Applicants (with pagination)
     - From the Company homepage, go to the Open Jobs list
     - Click "Review" on the job you want to see applicants for
     - Use the arrow buttons at the bottom to move through pages of applicants (10 per page)

 - Offer Job
     - From the Company homepage, under Open Jobs list click "Review" next to the job you want to see applicants for
     - In the Rating dropdown for an applicant, select "Hirable"